 Food: Too Good To Waste

 We’ve all heard the wasted food stats in this country.
 In summary, 40% of the food grown in the U.S. is wasted.
 If you pause, it’s shocking.
 And while we all love our food and don’t intend to waste, sometimes we do.
-By shopping smart, storing food properly, understanding food labels and recycling our food waste, we can make changes in our daily lives that significantly lower our environmental impact.
+By shopping smart, storing food properly, understanding food labels, serving the right amounts, using up leftovers and recycling our food waste, we can make changes in our daily lives that significantly lower our environmental impact.
 We don’t have be perfect, just do better!

 Wasted food…